LarryEitel/laravel-laradock-phpstorm/README.md

 <a name="UsagePHPStormDebugSite"></a>
 ### Debug WebSite
-- xdebug is disabled by default for SPEED.
-To start debugging, run from the `laradock` folder:
+- In case xDebug is disabled, from the `laradock` folder run:
-`./xdebugOn.bash`.
+`./xdebugPhpFpm start`.
     - To switch xdebug off, run:
-`./xdebugOff.bash`
+`./xdebugPhpFpm stop`

 - Start Remote Debugging
     - ![DebugRemoteOn](screenshots/PHPStorm/DebugRemoteOn.png)